uriagassi/paperless.node/README.md

 Also, if you implement a robust authentication (either by integrating with another SSO system, or building a [standalone one](https://www.section.io/engineering-education/how-to-build-authentication-api-with-jwt-token-in-nodejs/)) - consider contributing it to the source code via a Pull Request :)

+## Server Outside Traffic
+Once you've handled both considerations above, you can direct the server to listen to outside traffic.
+Again run `yarn setup_wizard` and skip to
+`Is this server going to be used outside this computer?`, which you can now answer `Y`.
+You will get a warning to make sure you really intended to do that, and if you reiterate your response, the server will be configured to listen to `0.0.0.0`, and you would be able to reach it from outside the computer.

+Assuming you will no longer query the server from `https://localhost:3000`, but from some other domain, remember to fix all the registered redirect
+URIs from the previous sections before attempting to use them.